-- Not being able to understand the child's method of communication. - Confusing behaviours that may indicate the child is being abused with other behaviours associated with the child's disability/condition. - Denial of the child's sexuality. - Being unaware that certain health/medical complications may influence the way symptoms present or are interpreted.
-For example some particular conditions cause spontaneous bruising or fragile bones, causing fractures to be more frequent. - 5.
-Workers in Children's Social Care who are likely to receive initial contacts and/or referrals concerning children with SEND should have received appropriate training to equip them with the knowledge and awareness to assess the risk of harm to the child and know what action to take. - 6.
+- Denial of the child's sexuality. - Being unaware that certain health/medical complications may influence the way symptoms present or are interpreted.
+For example: some particular conditions cause spontaneous bruising or fragile bones, causing fractures to be more frequent. - 5.
+Personnel in Children's Social Care who are likely to receive initial contacts and/or referrals concerning children with SEND should have received appropriate training to equip them with the knowledge and awareness to assess the risk of harm to the child and know what action to take. - 6.
 Assessment should be undertaken by professionals who are both experienced and competent in child protection work, with additional input from those professionals who have knowledge and expertise of working with children with disabilities.
 A good question when assessing a child with SEND is: Would I consider that option if the child did not have a disability? - 7.
 Extra resources may be necessary especially where the child has hearing, speech, language, communication and/or mobility needs.
-For example it may be necessary to obtain an assessment from a teacher, speech and language specialist or physio-therapist as to the best way of working with the child. - 8.
-The child's preferred method of communication must be given the utmost priority - 9.
-The following points should be considered when a referral is received concerning a child with SEND: - What is the disability, special need or impairment that affects the child?
+For example: it may be necessary to obtain an assessment from a teacher, speech and language specialist or physio-therapist as to the best way of working with the child. - 8.
+The child's preferred method of communication must be given the utmost priority. - The following points should be considered when a referral is received concerning a child with SEND: - What is the disability, special need or impairment that affects the child?
 Ask for a description of the disability or impairment. - Make sure that the description of the impairment and any diagnosis are recorded accurately and correctly. - How does the disability or impairment affect the child on a day-to-day basis? - How does the child communicate?
 If someone says the child cannot communicate, simply ask the question: 'How does the child indicate he or she wants something'? - How does the child show she or he is unhappy? - Has the disability or condition been medically diagnosed? - 10.
 The number of carers and professionals involved with the child should be established as well as where the care is provided and when. - 11.
-When a concern is raised/identified or a referral received the school's Child Protection and Safeguarding Policy is followed with special consideration to: - i) At the initial discussion, consideration should be given to appoint a support worker to consider any complex issues arising from the disability.
+When a concern is raised/identified or a referral received the school's Safeguarding and Child Protection Policy is followed with special consideration to: - i) At the initial discussion, consideration should be given to appoint a support worker to consider any complex issues arising from the disability.
 If a facilitator or interpreter is required, he or she should be involved when planning the investigation. - ii) Where an interview with the child with SEND is required, consideration should be given to whether any additional equipment or facilities are required and whether someone with specialist skills in the child's preferred method of communication should be involved. - iii) All those involved in an investigation must ensure that they communicate clearly with the child with SEND and the family as well as with each other as there are likely to be a greater number of professionals involved.